-- Action Survivor: They're not designed for combat, but can still protect themselves (though damages the enemy weakly).
+- Action Survivor: They're not designed for combat, but can still protect themselves despite their weak attack.
 They're notably the most durable of the worker units, 60 HP in the original game and 45 in the sequel to 40 HP Drones and 20/20 HP and Shield Probes.
 As a result, with maybe a couple marines to help out and/or conditional micro, it's possible for SCVs to fend off a Zergling rush.

 - Fun with Acronyms: Space Construction Vehicle.

 - Gameplay and Story Segregation: Their drill can cut through hard minerals, and yet it does less damage than a marine's Gauss rifle.

 - Lampshade Hanging: A possible response to commanding them to attack anything in StarCraft II is "What, you run out of marines?"